Atlanta brain injury attorney

 These are all the right questions to ask.
 The answers can lead you down a path that will help you heal, provide the necessary financial compensation needed to recover, and reclaim your life after a traumatic incident.

-The Rafi Law Firm is deeply committed to seeking the best possible results for victims of brain injuries in the Atlanta area.
+An Atlanta brain injury lawyer with the Rafi Law Firm is deeply committed to seeking the best possible results for victims of brain injuries in the Atlanta area.
 While other personal injury firms take on as many cases as possible, we do the opposite.
-We purposefully take on fewer clients so we can devote more time and energy to each individual case.
+We purposefully take on fewer clients so we can devote more time and energy to each case.

 • $1.6 million settlement (policy limits) for client hit by car while walking his dog